eventide-project/docs/user-guide/entity-store/entity-cache.md

 - The cache data lifecycle can last for the life of the Ruby process, the life of the current thread, or the just life of the cache object itself
 - Entities are not cleared from the cache once they are inserted into it
 - The cache includes the in-memory _internal_ cache, and an optional _external_ entity snapshot writer
-- The on-disk snapshot of an entity is only retrieved when an entity retrieval is actuated and there is no cache record for the entity
+- The on-disk snapshot of an entity is only retrieved when an entity retrieval is actuated and there is no existing cache record for the entity in the cache

 ## Cache Record